microsoft/PowerBI-LogAnalytics-Template-Reports/README.md

 Power BI allows users to configure connections to Azure Log Analytics where they can retain detailed historical activity data.
 This repo hosts Power BI Template (.pbit) reports that you can point to your Azure Log Analytics workspaces to load data and get inisights right away!

-Here are the available templates:
+Available templates:

-- **Log Analytics for Analysis Services Engine:** This report allows you to visualize the activity of datasets hosted in the Analysis Services Engine in Power BI workspaces.
+- [**Log Analytics for Analysis Services Engine:**](./PBIASEngine/README.md) This template allows you to visualize the activity of datasets hosted in the Analysis Services Engine in Power BI workspaces.
 You can use it to identify load patterns, investigate user actions, look at query performance trends, visualize refreshes, and much more!

 ## Contributing